 Language arrangements at the Court of Justice of the European Union

-The Rules of Procedure of the three Courts of the European Union reflect the rules for language use laid down in Council Regulation (EEC) No 1/58 determining the languages to be used by the European Economic Community.
-All other rules on language use apply mutatis mutandis to proceedings before the EU Courts.
+The Rules of Procedure of the two Courts of the European Union reflect the rules for language use laid down in Council Regulation (EEC) No 1/58 determining the languages to be used by the European Union.
+All other rules on language use apply mutatis mutandis to proceedings before the Courts of the European Union.

 The language of the case is determined for each action before the Courts of the European Union.
 The language of the case is one of the 24 official languages.
 In preliminary ruling proceedings, the language is always that used by the national court or tribunal which made the reference.
 In direct actions, applicants may choose the language of the case.
 They are not bound by their own nationality or by that of their lawyer.
 However, where the defendant is a Member State the language of the case is the language, or one of the languages, of that State.
 Once the language of the case has been determined, it must be used throughout the proceedings, both in the written and in the oral procedure.
 The choice of the language to be used is binding not only on the parties, but also on any third parties who may be granted leave to intervene.

 The Court needs a common language in which to conduct deliberations.
 That language is, by custom, French.
 Thus, all documents lodged by the parties in the language of the case are translated into French as part of the internal working file.
 However, documents exchanged between the registries and parties are in the language of the case.
-This assumes particular importance at the end of the proceedings, since the only authentic version of the judgment handed down by either the Court of Justice, the General Court or the Civil Service Tribunal is that which appears in the language of the case.
+This assumes particular importance at the end of the proceedings, since the only authentic version of the judgment handed down by either the Court of Justice or the General Court is that which appears in the language of the case.
 The judgments of both the Court of Justice and the General Court are published in the European Court Reports, which appear in all the official languages.

 Thus, throughout the proceedings, the Directorate-General for Translation has a role to play in the communication between the parties and the EU judicature.
-It deals with the translation into French, from all the official languages of the European Union, of the documents lodged by the parties, and the subsequent translation into all languages, including, in particular, the language of the case, of the judgments of the Court of Justice, the General Court and the Civil Service Tribunal.
+It deals with the translation into French, from all the official languages of the European Union, of the documents lodged by the parties, and the subsequent translation into all languages, including, in particular, the language of the case, of the judgments of the Court of Justice and the General Court.
 However, Advocates General usually use their own language, and their Opinions are translated from the original text into the language of the case for the parties, and into all other languages for publication.
 Since references for preliminary rulings from national courts are notified immediately to all the Member States, they have to be translated into all the official languages too.